-Organizations that are not eligible to apply for the Bridge Grant may be eligible to apply for the FY25 Project Grant or the FY25 Arts Education Program Grant: https://gaarts.org/grants/.
+Organizations that are not eligible to apply for the General Operating Support Grant may be eligible to apply for the FY26 Project Grant or the FY26 Arts Education Program Grant: https://gaarts.org/grants/.
+This includes organizations with annual budgets that are smaller than \$100,000, organizations associated with colleges or universities, and organizations operated by local government.

 GCA will accept applications from parent organizations, but not fiscal agents.
 GCA defines a parent organization as one with which an applicant has a long-term, legal relationship, and the parent organization has the ultimate fiduciary responsibility for the organization.
-A fiscal agent is an organization which allows an applicant to apply for funding using the fiscal agent's non-profit status, but which does not have a legal, binding, long-term relationship with the applicant nor does it have fiduciary responsibility.
+A fiscal agent is an organization which allows an applicant to apply for funding using the fiscal agent's nonprofit status, but which does not have a legal, binding, long-term relationship with the applicant nor does it have fiduciary responsibility.

-Organizations with a parent organization based in another state, but with a chapter in Georgia, may apply for general operating support for the Georgia chapter; however, they must meet the following requirements:
+Organizations with a parent organization based in another state, but with a chapter in Georgia, may not apply for general operating support for the Georgia chapter; however, they may be eligible to apply for a Project or Arts Education Program Grant if they meet the following requirements:

-- o The chapter must have programming in Georgia - The chapter must be registered with the Georgia Secretary of State - The chapter must have a Georgia business address - The organization registration in GCA's online grant system must use the Georgia chapter address - o Proposed programming in the application must take place in Georgia - All GCA grant funds, and at least the required matching amount, must be spent on programs in Georgia - The budget included in the application must be for only Georgia chapter operations and program expenses - Except for the description of the overall organization, the application narrative must focus only on Georgia operations and programs - The applicant must have an advisory board specifically for the Georgia chapter
+- The chapter must have programming in Georgia. - The chapter must be registered with the Georgia Secretary of State. - The chapter must have a Georgia business address. - The organization registration in GCA's online grant system must use the Georgia chapter address. - Proposed programming in the application must take place in Georgia. - All GCA grant funds, and at least the required matching amount, must be spent on program expenses for programs in Georgia. - Except for the description of the overall organization, the answers to application narrative questions must focus only on Georgia operations and programs. - The applicant must have an advisory board specifically for the Georgia chapter.